jasim/jsfoo-talk-learning-to-learn-reason/main.md

 You'll ship the program to customers, and they'll be in the middle of something, and then some semicolon is missing somewhere and boom! the program halts to a crash.

-Thankfully, modern JS engines parses the entire program and checks for syntax errors before it even starts executing.

 :::

 ------------------